ozen/BezierSurfaces/README.txt

 The project can be opened by Qt Creator using BezierSurfaces.pro project file.

-Qt version 5.4 is required to able to build the project.
+Qt version 5.4 is required to build the project.